-Ref Terms Description Shell ar Shell and core (non-residential and residential institutions only) assessment criteria Shell only: These criteria are not appl Sub-metering of energy at building level: criteria 1 to 4 Shell only: These criteria are not applicable.
+Ref Terms Description Shell an Shell and core (non-residential and residential institutions only) CN1 Applicable assessment criteria Sub-metering of energy at building level: criteria 1 to 4 Shell only: These criteria are not applicable.
 Shell and core: All criteria relevant to the building type and function apply.
 Sub-metering with increased level of detail: criteria 5 to 8 Shell only: These criteria are not applicable.
 Shell and core: All criteria relevant to the building type and function apply.
-Resider Residential - Partially fitted and fully fitted CN2 Applicable assessment criteria - single and multiple dwellings Both options: The indicator is not applicable to housing.
+Residen ential - Partially fitted and fully fitted CN2 Applicable assessment criteria - single and multiple dwellings Both options: The indicator is not applicable to housing.
 This is dealt with in ENE02b.
 General CN 3 Extensions to existing buildings If the extension has its own energy supply system and installation system, the requirement for the extension applies.
 If the extension shares an energy supply system or installation system with the existing building, the project itself can choose to measure for the entire building or only the extension